LetsAI/Data-transceiver-using-SPARQL/README.md

 # Data-transceiver-using-SPARQL
-This is an implementation of how to transfer and manipulate data between the Arduino chip and the c-sharp program using the serial port and SPARQL.
+This is an implementation of how to transfer and manipulate data between the Arduino chip and the c-sharp program using the serial port and SPARQL.<br/>
+### Description
 [**SPARQL**](https://en.wikipedia.org/wiki/SPARQL) is an RDF query language—that is, a semantic query language for databases—able to retrieve and manipulate data stored in Resource Description Framework format.

 The tasks used here are: